-The answer is really quite simple – pets are becoming more and more valued as members of the family.
-There are statistics that indicate that there are more people in the United States that have pets than children, and that most of these pet owners treat their pets as members of their family.
+The answer is quite simple – pets are becoming more and more valued as members of the family.
+Statistics indicate that more people in the United States have pets than children and that most of these pet owners treat their pets as members of their family.

 Because the main reason people bring a pet into their home is for companionship, we tend to bond deeply with them.
 They quickly become a member of our family.
 Consider this – the word “pet” these days is often referred to in the term of “companion animal” which implies a mutual friendship.